intellectix/EDC-Documentation/docs/table-operations.md

 The EDC will returns the View Model of Customers containing only the FirstName, LastName and Email where FirstName equals "John".
 This View Model can then be used in a View to display the data on the page.

 To add more customer data in the future, update the View Model and the new data will be available on the corresponding Views.

+## Pro

+The Pro version of the EDC allows developers to utilize the same requests from the Free version with the addition of adding a User as one of the request parameters for more in-depth logging and permissioning.

+**Important:** If a user is not added to a Pro request, the request will fail.